vcloudblock/vcloudblock-gui/README.md

 # scratch-gui
+This project is fork from [LLK/scratch-gui](https://github.com/LLK/scratch-gui), it's goal is to complete a program that can build upload code to hardware.
+Especially for arduino and microbit.
+At present, this core function has been realized.
+But still need to improve the detail function for ordinary users.

+This is a fast changing and incomplete program.
+It's for professional developer.

 ## Installation

 1. Before build scratch-gui.
 You should clone these link.
 Run `npm install` and `npm link` in these floders.
 (If you are in China.
 You may need to use net proxy to finish the following)

    ```bash